Expression Interrupted

 The first hearing of the trial was held on 19-23 June 2017.
 In his defense statement, Yazıcı rejected the accusations and said he had no contribution to either the preparation or the release of the TV commercial in question.

-At the hearing held on 11 December 2017, the prosecutor presented their final opinion, and requested aggravated life sentences for six defendants who were held in pre-trial detention, including Yazıcı, on the charge of “attempting to overthrow the Constitutional order” pursuant to TCK 309/1.
+At the hearing held on 11 December 2017, the prosecutor presented their final opinion, and requested aggravated life imprisonment sentences for six defendants in pre-trial detention, including Yazıcı, on the charge of “attempting to overthrow the Constitutional order” pursuant to TCK 309/1.

 Citing an expert report on the document, Yazıcı said that the letter contained similar stains found in a letter sent in 2013 by Gülen to then President Abdullah Gül.
 Stating that the letter’s signature was the same as the one in the 2013 letter, Yazıcı claimed that it was not possible for a person to repeat exactly the exact same signature two years apart.